Kalashyan-1/A-EYE/README.md

 - 👁️ Real-time detection of **suspicious behavior**
 - 🕵️ Identification of **potential thieves**
 - 🧓 Age, 👩 Gender, and 🌍 Race prediction via facial recognition
-- 📹 Integration with camera feeds for live monitoring
 - 🧠 Powered by state-of-the-art AI and deep learning models

 ---